mwganson/Bevel/README.md

 Boolean property, default = false.
 Setting this to true will attempt to remove any extra, unnecessary edges the object might have.
 Note: internally, the feature/object being beveled is refined prior to doing the bevel.
 This reduces risk of failure.
 The object itself isn't refined, but the shape is copied and refined before the bevel is applied, then that beveled copy is the shape for the Bevel object.

 ## Use All Vertices
 Boolean property, default = false if vertices were selected in the 3D view prior to object creation, else it is true when the whole object is selected from the tree view.
 So, if you have many vertices and don't wish to select them all you can just select the entire object to bevel all of the vertices.
+Note: this overrides any invdividual vertices selected, so you need to toggle this to false to filter the vertices not listed in the Vertices property.

 ## Version
 This is a string property containing the version of the Bevel macro used to create this object.